Sterling Gates: Career

-In 2010, after DC Comics offered the artist Rob Liefeld to draw a new volume of the Hawk and Dove series with a writer of his choice, Liefeld hand-picked Gates due to his work on Supergirl and War of the Supermen.
+In 2010, after DC Comics offered artist Rob Liefeld to draw a new volume of the series Hawk and Dove with a writer of his choice, Liefeld hand-picked Gates due to his work on Supergirl and War of the Supermen.
 The title, which was supposed to follow up on the plot threads from the "Brightest Day" crossover storyline, became a part of "The New 52" company-wide relaunch instead.
 Gates left the series after five issues while Liefeld took over both writing and drawing duties for the remainder of the run.
 Other projects of the period include a Kid Flash-centered tie-in to the "Flashpoint" crossover storyline and a Captain Victory series for Dynamite created as part of the "Kirby: Genesis" initiative.

 In 2012, Gates was asked to help in developing a film script by Matthew Price, his former employer and owner of Speeding Bullet Comics.
 The result, a coming-of-age story described as a "superhero movie by way of John Hughes", premiered on the festival circuit two years later under the title The Posthuman Project.
-In 2013, Geoff Johns offered Gates to take over the writing duties of the recently-launched ongoing series Justice League of America's Vibe as both Johns and his co-writer Andrew Kreisberg had to leave the title due to their increased workloads.
+In 2013, Geoff Johns offered Gates to take over the writing duties of the recently launched ongoing series Justice League of America's Vibe as both Johns and his co-writer Andrew Kreisberg had to leave the title due to their increased workloads.
 In addition to Vibe, Gates ventured into the larger DC Universe with a number of one-off issues and a mini-series tying into the company-wide crossover storyline "Forever Evil".

 In 2016, returned to the character of Supergirl with a digital-first series set in the world of the eponymous television series.
 Soon after, Gates was contacted by Andrew Kreisberg, one of the executive producers of the television series, who offered to write an episode for the show.
 In 2017, Gates joined the writers room of another Kreisberg-produced superhero series The Flash, before becoming the story editor for the show's fifth season and executive story editor for seasons six onwards.
 In addition to his work on live action series, Gates has also contributed scripts to the animated series Super Dinosaur and Spider-Man.